ChrickeR/chricker.github.io/_posts/assignments/2021-05-20-Payment-as-a-service.md

 My first assignment as a solution architect consultant was to change payment solution and checkout flows for a transaction-intensive product.
 The solution covered integrations with CRM and internal business processes.

-The assignment included collaboration with external partners, target- and solution architecture as well as implementation.
+The assignment included collaboration with external partners, target- and solution architecture as well as implementation and migration.